-This historic pictorial map of Michigan has been restored by KNOWOL.
+This historic map of Michigan was restored by KNOWOL.
 Reproductions of the restored map are available here.
+You can explore the full map by clicking on the image below.

-This piece of Michigan history will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
+This map of Michigan will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
 When you’re done exploring, click here to get your copy of the restored map.